Make up a big pot of this delicious Cream of Tomato Soup - a perfect recipe for the whole family.

 For the tomato part of the soup, I use a mixture of canned crushed tomatoes and fresh grape tomatoes.
 I recommend not skipping the fresh tomatoes, as they just make any sauce or soup taste so much better in my opinion.
 Canned Tomatoes tend to be acidic in taste because of how they have been preserved, but fresh tomatoes when cooked are lovely and sweet and so they compliment this Cream of Tomato Soup perfectly.

 I also add as little bit of Sukrin Gold ( a natural brown sugar sweetener with no aftertaste and my preferred choice when making baked goods or wanting to sweeten things).
-Up until my discover of this, I would just use honey or maple syrup and syn it, as I hate that aftertaste that certain sweeteners can have, but this really does taste good.
+Up until my discover of this, I would just use honey or maple syrup, as I hate that aftertaste that certain sweeteners can have, but this really does taste good.

 To blend my soup so that it is really smooth, I use my Nutri Ninja Blender with Auto IQ (click to see me on amazon).
 This blender is amazing.
 The auto iq technology feature, mean it blends to a set pattern depending on what it is your are making, so my soups are lovely and smooth and perfect.